 The part of the text containing the answer is underlined with the question number given in square brackets [].
+If you still struggle with IELTS Listening tests, please refer to IELTS Listening tips.

 Sarah: Hello.
 Children's Engineering Workshops.

 Father: Oh hello.
 I wanted some information about the workshops in the school holidays.